 What better way to demonstrate interactive design skills than by crafting a brilliantly designed, interactive CV?
 Designer Robby Leonardi made some noise with his groundbreaking approach to job hunting, creating an animated “game” where his skills and experience are the main components.

 How can you incorporate this into your content marketing?
 If you happen to be looking for your next adventure, Leonardi should inspire you to be creative and daring.
 If not, notice the clever use of animation and the consistent narrative that ties images and text together.
 To add animation to your content, try these free tools: PowToon and Animaker.

 How to Get Started with Interactive Storytelling

-If you’re new to creating digital content, start small with a simple quiz or flashcards embedded in a blog post with Playbuzz.
+If you’re new to creating digital content, start small with a simple quiz or interactive infographic.
 These assets perform well at the top of the funnel because they motivate the user to share and see how their peers stack up against their own experience.

 When it’s time to build something more sophisticated, consider working with a developer to determine how to build the user experience and interactive elements you’re looking for.